Maximinodotpy/articles/038 - Animations with JavaScript/_blog/article.md

 }
 ```

-Within the function we start by getting the current time with `Date.now()` that returns the current time in Milliseconds since January 1, 1970 UTC.
-After that we also find out the time that the animation should end by adding the start to the duration.
+Within the function, we start by getting the current time with `Date.now()`, which returns the current time in Milliseconds since January 1, 1970, UTC.
+After that, we also find the time the animation should end by adding the start to the duration.

 ```typescript
 const start = Date.now()
 const end = start + duration
 ```

-Continuing we create a function called cb that will be called multiple times during the animation.
-Skipping the function for now we call the `requestAnimationFrame` function with `cb` as a callback.
+Continuing, we create a function called `cb` that will be called multiple times during the animation.
+Skipping the function for now, we call the `requestAnimationFrame` function with `cb` as a callback.
 Later we will learn why we use this instead of something like `setInterval`.

 ```typescript
 function cb() {